-Vermilion's operations influence an extensive value chain that connects petrochemical resources with activities that are essential to our daily lives, including transportation, manufacturing and heating, thus contributing to the strength and resilience of the global economy.
+Vermilion's operations influence an extensive value chain that connects energy resources with activities that are essential to our daily lives, including transportation, manufacturing and heating, thus contributing to the strength and resilience of the global economy.
 We believe that our contributions to the value chain create wealth for global citizens, providing the wherewithal for environmental protection and helping raise many of our fellow global citizens out of poverty.
-G4-12
+102-9

-Exploration Supply Production Transportation Product Use How we identify, analyze and develop new oil and gas opportunities.
-The external contractors, suppliers, materials and expertise we leverage throughout our process, from exploration to drilling and completions to production.
-How we extract oil, gas and associated byproducts from our operating properties, through the lifecycle from drilling & completion to production.
+Exploration Supply Production Transportation Product Use How we identify, analyze and develop new energy opportunities.
+The external contractors, suppliers, materials and expertise we leverage throughout our process, from exploration, to drilling and completions, to production, cogeneration and reclamation.
+How we extract oil, gas, associated byproducts, and geothermal heat from our operating properties, through the lifecycle from drilling & completion to production, cogeneration and reclamation.
 How Vermilion transports and markets our products and byproducts, along with the subsequent transportation of those products to the end consumer.
-The midstream and downstream refiners who constitute our customers, and the manufacturers and individual consumers who use the products that result from their activities.
+The midstream and downstream refiners who constitute our customers, the manufacturers and consumers who use the resulting products, and the agricultural producers and non-profit organizations who benefit from our cogeneration projects.